 This is how we spent our Thursday evening: playing an app called Plague, Inc. (available on Apple and Android platforms), in which your goal is to kill the world’s population before a cure for your disease can be released.
 Fun, right?

 It really is.
-“It’s more fun than it sounds,” Sarah says.
-(Sarah also squealed, “Ooh, biiiiiioweapons,” when she saw that option on the app screen, so maybe worry a little.)
-And it was Sarah’s idea to share a blog post telling people about our cool discovery; this isn’t a paid review of any kind, just something we used and loved.
+“It’s more fun than it sounds,” Ashar says.
+(Ashar also squealed, “Ooh, biiiiiioweapons,” when she saw that option on the app screen, so maybe worry a little.)
+And it was Ashar’s idea to share a blog post telling people about our cool discovery; this isn’t a paid review of any kind, just something we used and loved.

 How Plague, Inc. works